diogohideo/commands_tips/README.md

 # commands_tips
-Tip & sintax command used in Unix and Windows to several platforms.
+Tip & sintax command used in Unix and Windows to several platforms useful to DevOps.

 # Table of Contents
 1. [Jenkins](#jenkins)